nipreps/acres/README.md

 `Loader.cached` uses a global cache.
-This ensures that cached files do not get unloaded if a `Loader()` instance is garbage collected, and it also ensures that instances created cheaply and garbage collected when out of scope.
+This ensures that cached files do not get unloaded if a `Loader()` instance is garbage collected, and it also ensures that instances can be created cheaply and garbage collected when out of scope.

 ## Why acres?